Universal-Connect-Project/ucw-app/PREFERENCES.md

   "sophtron": 50
 }
 ```
-_The total for all providers need to add up to 100_

 `institutionProviderVolumeMap` (`{ [key: string]: { [key:string]: number } }`) - An object of institutions, with a related object of providers.
 The number associated with each provider represents a percent of volume.
 The combined volume for each individual institution must equal 100.